batsonjay/jaysSystematicTheology/.clinerules/memory-bank/techContext.md

   - Clear file naming and topic boundaries.
   - Consistent internal structure across doctrine files.
   - Helpful cross-linking between related topics.
+- For the detailed **interaction workflow** between Jay and Cline (including magic phrases and topic-notes conventions), see `cline-workflow.md` in this directory.